Sausag3s/VG-A3-DEV/README.md

-# VG-A3-DEV
+# VETERANS-GAMING ARMA 3 DEVELOPMENT GITHUB
-A VG Development Team dedicated to creating missions on Arma 3
+A VG Development dedicated to creating missions on Arma 3 Below are the Projects we are currently working on
+# =VG= ArmaZ
+A DayZ-Like Mission powered by Ravage